 Slightly less common and less researched though is when someone has excessive fear and anxiety about their future mental health.
 Commonly, it is put in the bracket of health anxiety but often studies on health anxiety will focus on those with physical health anxieties.
-However, it was interesting to read the other day an article written by Gelinas and Hadjistavropoulos that gave preliminary evidence that CBT techniques for physical health anxiety be efficiently adapted for mental health anxiety.
-This is perhaps not surprising though given the wealth of evidence out there that suggests CBT can be very helpful to help those with intrusive and unwanted thoughts.
+It was therefore interesting to read the other day an article written by Gelinas and Hadjistavropoulos.
+In the article they gave preliminary evidence that cognitive behavioural techniques for physical health anxiety be efficiently adapted for mental health anxiety.

-When a client comes to me with a fear like this, one of the first things I do after the initial assessment is show them a very helpful piece of research by Purdon and Clark in the 90s.
+If someone has a fear like this, I often show them a piece of research by Purdon and Clark.
 In this study, they asked 293 people (none of who had been diagnosed with a mental health problem) to indicate whether or not they had experienced a particular thought.
 The results, to many clients, are often surprising.
 For example, did you know that 34% of men (17% of woman) have a thought of fatally pushing a stranger?
 Or that 48% of men (18% of woman) have thoughts of hurting a stranger?
-You may be thinking that men are more likely to have these aggressive thoughts, but the study also suggested that 55% of woman (52% of men) have thoughts of swerving into traffic, whilst 47% of woman (43% of men) have thoughts of causing a public scene.
+It’s not just predominantly men either.
+The study showed that 55% of woman (52% of men) have thoughts of swerving into traffic.
+Finally, 47% of woman (43% of men) have thoughts of causing a public scene.

 However, as with many things in life, there is always a chance, however small, that a negative prediction will become reality.
-Given this, it is pretty much always impossible for a therapist to give a 100% guarantee that a negative prediction will not occur.
-Therefore, much of CBT treatment for health anxiety revolves around helping someone to build resources to tolerate uncertainty.
+Therefore, generally it is impossible for a therapist to give a 100% guarantee that a negative prediction will not occur.
+Therefore, much of CBT treatment for health anxiety involves building resources to tolerate uncertainty.
 Some of this involves helping a person reduce the behaviours that often relieve their anxiety in the short term but perpetuate it in the long term.
-Examples include: looking for reassurance from family/friends/doctors, checking the internet for what a symptom could mean (I’ve seen some very very inaccurate things written on some sites!), avoiding particular activities to reduce chance that a bad thing will occur (e.g., knives example above) and frequently monitoring and checking current symptoms.
-This is by no means an easy thing for many to do, so we work on building up your resilience to do this.
+Examples include: looking for reassurance from family/friends/doctors; checking the internet for what a symptom could mean (I’ve seen some very very inaccurate things written on some sites!); avoiding particular activities to reduce chance that a bad thing will occur (e.g., knives example above); and frequently monitoring and checking current symptoms.
+For many, this is not easy.
+So we work on building up resilience to do this.